lalalic/qili/README.md

 			* options: used by createProxyMiddleware

 * ID(...): a utility to extract id from type field resolver arguments

+* merge(resolver1, resolver2, ...): a utility to deep merge objects

 * reportThreshold: write only, to a performance profiler threshold when app set isDev=true in app.qili2.com,default undefined